AG7GN/networking/hamwan-arden-home-README.md

 		set firewall group network-group RFC1918_Nets network 192.168.0.0/16

-1. Prevent AREDN IP addresses from reaching private IP addresses via the ARENDN WAN port.
+1. Prevent AREDN IP addresses from reaching private IP addresses via the AREDN WAN port.
 Our Home LAN IP address block is in this group, so this isolates the Home LAN from traffic originating from AREDN.

 		set firewall name AREDN_WAN_IN default-action drop
 		set firewall name AREDN_WAN_IN description 'AREDN WAN In'